 Survey Technician Salary

 A sizeable majority of Survey Technicians in the United States are men.
 In this role, average pay is around $16.98 per hour.
 Location and career length each impact pay for this group, with the former having the largest influence.
 Somewhere between a fifth and a fourth of professionals in this line of work do not receive benefits; however, a fair number report medical coverage and more than half claim dental coverage as well.
 Job satisfaction is high and work is enjoyable for most Survey Technicians.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Survey Technician